radchr/HaseebRajput007/README.md

 ---

+### Competencies 🤹

+- Python Programmer.
+- BI analytics Dashboard using Power BI.
+- Data Extraction using Beautiful Soup and Selenium.
+- Exploratory Data Analysis using Pandas.
+- Data Visualization Matplotlib and Seaborn.
+- Predictive Analytics/Machine Learning (Supervised/Unsupervised) using Scikit-Learn and PyCaret.
+- Deep Learning with TensorFlow.
+- Amazon Web Service (AWS) using Sagemaker.
+- Backend Development using Django and Flask.

+---

+### Experiences 💼

+- Jr.Machine Learning Engineer - Jr. Machine Learning Engineer at world's #1 platform for building Artificial Intelligence i:e Omdena with 20,000+ collaborators from different places around the world.
+- Data Science & Bussiness Analyst at The Spark Foundation - part of sparks foundation as an internee of Data Science & business analytics to work on different projects.

+---

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Top languages don't indicate my skill level or something like that, it's a GitHub metric of which languages I have the most code on github_

 <a href="https://github-readme-stats.vercel.app/api?username=haseebrajput007&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical">
 <img align="center" alt="Haseeb's Github Stats" src="https://github-readme-stats.vercel.app/api?username=haseebrajput007&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical" /></a>